 PPMD’s Duchenne Drug Development Roundtable

-PPMD’s Drug Development Roundtable (DDDR) is a group of over forty industry partners, engaged in developing therapeutics for Duchenne, that come together in the pre-competitive space to address some of the most urgent issues we face finding a cure for Duchenne.
-The goal is to accelerate the development of meaningful treatments for Duchenne muscular dystrophy through open discussion and collaboration.
-Membership is open to all biopharmaceutical sponsors within the Duchenne space; an annual fee structure to support DDDR meetings and activities is required of participants.
+PPMD’s Drug Development Roundtable (DDDR) is comprised of the majority of industry partners engaged in developing therapeutics for Duchenne, that come together in the pre-competitive space to address shared challenges and opportunities in Duchenne therapy development.
+The goal is to accelerate the development of meaningful treatments for Duchenne muscular dystrophy through open discussion and collaborative engagements.
+Membership is open to all sponsors within the Duchenne space; an annual fee structure to support DDDR meetings and collaborative DDDR activities is required of participants.

 The DDDR Steering Committee

-DDDR Steering Committee members are selected by PPMD Executive Leadership, are of a voluntary capacity, and represent the following categories all relevant to Duchenne: an small industry sponsor organization, a mid-size industry sponsor organization, a regulatory policy expert, a representative from the Duchenne patient community, and representatives from different research modalities.
+DDDR Steering Committee members are selected by PPMD Executive Leadership, are of a voluntary capacity, and represent the following categories all relevant to Duchenne: a small industry sponsor organization, a mid-size industry sponsor organization, a regulatory policy expert, a representative from the Duchenne patient community, and representatives from different research modalities.